Summer Programs

 The Adventurer programs focus on leadership development and allow campers to take on exciting challenges and engage the natural world.
 In addition to participating in many favourite camp activities, this program features the experience of playing the popular game Dungeons & Dragons!
 D&D is a cooperative, strategy-based role-playing game set in a fantasy world.
 For a part of each day, campers will take on the role of a group of heroes made up of warriors, wizards, rogues, elves and all other manners of fantasy characters.
 This program is ideal for both new and experienced D&D players.
 Campers can expect equal time adventuring in D&D and playing outdoors doing camp activities such as our high ropes course.

 Go hiking in the mountains at William Switzer Provincial Park and experience all the wonders of the natural world.
-Challenge yourself and meet new friends.
-You pick what level of hiking you would like to do, as different weeks are for beginners or for intermediate hikers who may want to test themselves.
+Challenge yourself and meet new friends!

 Adventurer Canoe